 - Residents have their temperature verified daily.

-- All personnel and visitors are required to wear masks at all times.
+- All personnel and visitors are required to wear masks and face shields at all times.

 - Hand washing and sanitizing procedures are being enforced.